 My sincere thanks for all you do!

 Welcome to the Nurses on Boards Coalition!
 Thank you for visiting our website.

 I am honored and excited to serve as the Executive Director for the Nurses on Boards Coalition as we work together to advance our mission to improve health in communities across our nation.
 I am fortunate to work alongside many dedicated people and organizations at the local, state and national levels, as we collaborate to improve health.

 From my own experience first as a nurse, and later as a board director, I know first-hand what it means to bring the nursing perspective into the boardroom.
-With 3.5 million nurses in our country, nurses represent the largest segment of our healthcare workforce.
+With over 4 million nurses in our country, nurses represent the largest segment of our healthcare workforce.
 It simply makes good business sense to have the nursing perspective represented in all places where decisions and policies affecting health are made including corporate, governmental, non-profit, advisory, governance boards, commissions, panels or task forces that have fiduciary or strategic responsibility.

 In April 2017, NOBC members created and adopted the following Strategic Imperatives to guide our work: 1) Facilitate board placements, 2) Create a dynamic organization focused on transformative growth, 3) Promote collaboration among states and national organizations to integrate strategies, 4) Demonstrate the impact of nurses on boards, 5) Develop member synergy strategy and value.

 NOBC has experienced 5 amazing years!
 Much has already been accomplished and momentum is building!
 Achieving NOBC’s key strategy of ensuring at least 10,000 board seats are held by nurses in 2020 requires a groundswell of support from individuals and organizations across the country.
 While numbers are one important measure of our progress, we are consistently focused, in support of our mission, on the impact of nurses serving in diverse governance roles in improving health in communicates across our nation.